 When viewing your website, if you see “http” in your browser’s address bar instead of “https,” it means your website isn’t secure.
 Web page requests and responses that are sent over an unsecure connection can be intercepted, read, redirected, and modified.
 Or much worse.
 This is essential stuff, and Google Search will penalize you for being irresponsible.
 So will your visitors.

-08. Your designer is certified.
+08. Your designer is certified

 Take a look at your designer’s website.
 Anybody can put an official-looking badge or seal in their website footer and claim that they’re preferred, approved, certified, verified, award-winning, best of the year, or whatever.
 Spare me, nobody cares.

-09. Overly cute navigation.
+09. Overly cute navigation

-10. No legal pages.
+10. No disclosure pages

-11. Your content is dreadful.
+11. Your content is dreadful

 A good designer won’t let you fill your website with crappy content.
 Bad designers don’t care — They figure content is your responsibility, not theirs.
 I’ve actually heard web designers proclaim “We don’t do content.”
 Really?
 That’s like Ferrari saying “We don’t do engines.”
 I’ve got some news for you: A cool design is nice, but folks show up for the content.
 And the best designers will help you create it.

-12. Exposed code.
+12. Exposed code

 Have you ever come across a web page with some cryptic looking gibberish at the top?
 Or maybe a block of almost-intelligible text and symbols?
 How about a word or phrase wrapped in square brackets?
 If so, that’s probably raw code exposed on the front-end of your website for the whole world to see.
 It shouldn’t be there — Something broke and nobody cares.

-13. Your designer is also a brand strategist.
+13. Your designer is also a brand strategist

-15. Sloppy design.
+15. Sloppy design

 - Negative space